 Examples of contracts that could trigger Section 20 consultation include:

 - annual fire risk assessments of the communal areas

 The Section 20 consultation is there to make sure you are involved in the process and have the chance to ask us questions and make comments.
 In some instances, you can nominate your own contractor to carry out the works or take on the contract.

 If the works/contract are urgent and there is no time to wait for the full Section 20 consultation to be carried out before commencing, Origin Housing may not be able to follow the Section 20 process.

 Paying for the works - sinking fund

-The cost of works and long term agreements are charged back to you through your service charge.
-To cover the cost of major works, leaseholders also pay toward a 'sinking fund' as a part of their service charge.
-This is a fund which builds over time to deflect the costs of major works.
+In some cases, the cost of work and long-term agreements are charged back to you through your service charge.
+To cover the cost of major works, leaseholders in those cases also pay towards a 'sinking fund' as a part of their service charge.
+This is a fund that builds over time to deflect the costs of major works.

-If the sinking fund is not sufficient to cover the cost of works, we will charge you the remainder of the costs through your service charge.
+If the sinking fund is not sufficient to cover the cost of work, we will charge you the remainder of the costs through your service charge.